google-research/tensorflow-coder/Tutorial.md

 * Variables persist between cell executions.
 * You can create new code cells by hovering between existing cells and clicking "+ Code".
-* When you open the TF-Coder Colab, it will be in _playground mode_, which means any edits you make are only visible to you, and will be lost when you reload the page.
+* In the TF-Coder Colab, any edits you make are only visible to you and will be lost when you reload the page, unless you save a copy of the notebook.
+(If we later make improvements to the Colab notebook, they will not appear in your copy.)

 ## Setting up TF-Coder